-- (a) With the single exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls. - (b) The tariff for all categories of consumers shall be revised annually by Council and approved by NERSA and such tariffs shall be applicable effective from 1 July of each year. - (c) All domestic electricity consumers of the municipality who are registered as indigents with the municipality shall receive the first 50kWh (fifty) of electricity consumed per month for free and will be charged on applicable tariffs for the consumption in excess of 50kwh at a sliding if approve by Council. - (d) All domestic electricity consumers other than registered indigents and consumers using prepaid meters per month shall be billed a basic charge per meter installed as well as a consumption-based usage charge which may or may not be based on a sliding scale. - (e) All commercial, industrial and other non-domestic properties shall be billed a monthly basic charge per meter installed and, where applicable, a demand charge appropriate to their respective levels of consumption, a reactive energy charge as well as time of use tariffs applicable to the property category and size of supply.
+- (a) With the single exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls. - (b) The tariff for all categories of consumers shall be revised annually by Council and be approved by NERSA and such tariffs shall be applicable effective from 1 July of each year. - (c) All domestic electricity consumers of the municipality who are registered as indigents with the municipality shall receive the first 50kWh (fifty) of electricity consumed per month for free and will be charged on applicable tariffs for the consumption in excess of 50kwh at a sliding scale of the energy block approved by NERSA. - (d) Every month, a service charge will be applied to all domestic standard and large electricity users, with the exception of registered indigents who do not use prepaid meters.
+In addition, a capacity charge will be applied to domestic large electricity consumers, which will be followed by a sliding scale of the energy block approved by NERSA based on consumption. - (e) All domestic electricity consumers other than registered indigents and consumers using prepaid meters per month shall be billed a service charge and thereafter an energy block sliding scale approved by NERSA based on consumption. - (f) A monthly service charge fee and an energy sliding block price based on consumption, as authorized by the regulator, will be levied on commercial small consumers. - (g) A monthly service charge fee and an energy sliding block price based on consumption, as authorized by the regulator, will be levied on commercial small consumers. - (h) A monthly service charge, energy, demand, and capacity charge fees based on consumption, as authorized by the regulator, will be levied on commercial medium, commercial large, industrial medium and industrial large consumers.